dol3vs/ERP-SQL/README.md

 - Automates loading and updates using stored procedures
 - Delivers clean entities ready for reporting, dashboards, and client apps

-💡 It’s the foundation behind mobile dashboards, web portals, and business tools used by real clients — built with SQL Server 2022.
+💡 It’s the foundation behind mobile dashboards, web portals, and business tools used by real clients.
 🚀 I'm always learning, improving, and building tools that help businesses turn data into action.

 ---